Dreamsheaven/Macaca-Star/README.md

 <img src="https://github.com/user-attachments/assets/e850250e-9390-4c54-a3d7-99e8f61e1812" width="800">

 # Macaca-Star pipeline
-Macaca-Star is an open-source software project developed using the Python.
-It significantly simplifies the installation process and lowers the barrier to use.
-The software has been successfully installed and tested on both Windows, Ubuntu 20.04, and Ubuntu 22.04 systems, ensuring excellent compatibility and stability.
+Macaca-Star is an open-source software project developed entirely in Python.
+It significantly simplifies the installation process and lowers the barrier to entry.
+The software has been successfully installed and tested on Windows, Ubuntu 20.04, and Ubuntu 22.04 systems, ensuring excellent compatibility and stability.

 # 3D modality tansfer
 <p align="center">
 <img src="https://github.com/user-attachments/assets/6b105954-14e3-4061-953d-311b27d08b62" width="800">

 We provide a robust 3D modality transfer method for 3D fMOST PI and Blockface images, and the [checkpoints](./checkpoints) has already been uploaded to the project. .
 This method does not require re-training during usage.

 # Installation
 ```Bash
 git clone https://github.com/HNU-BIE/Macaca-Star.git